Skip to content

 - ...

-This can be combined with other init actions such as https, gpu and tensorflow, e.g. PHOTOPRISM_INIT: "update https gpu tensorflow".
+This can be combined with other init actions such as https, gpu and/or tensorflow, e.g. PHOTOPRISM_INIT: "update https gpu tensorflow".
 For the changes to take effect, run the following to restart the services (--force-recreate will always recreate the containers to apply available updates, even if their configuration has not been changed):

 docker compose stop